Updated

 Pigmentary changes in the retina, reported in the literature as pigmentary maculopathy, have been identified with long-term use of ELMIRON® (see ADVERSE REACTIONS).
 Although most of these cases occurred after 3 years of use or longer, cases have been seen with a shorter duration of use.
 While the etiology is unclear, cumulative dose appears to be a risk factor.

-The U.S. Food and Drug Administration also recommends that Elmiron users get eye exams that include auto-fluorescence imaging and optical coherence tomography.
+The U.S. Food and Drug Administration also recommends that Elmiron users have eye exams that include auto-fluorescence imaging and optical coherence tomography.

 2. Does Elmiron cause maculopathy?

-There is substantial evidence from recent studies that at least six months of Elmiron consumption causes about 25% of users to develop pigmentary maculopathy.
+Elmiron lawyers have uncovered substantial evidence from recent studies that at least six months of Elmiron consumption causes about 25% of users to develop pigmentary maculopathy.
 This is an eye injury of the macula.
-(This is the central part of the retina, so it is a retinal disease.)
-Macular injury can cause permanent vision loss.
-And total blindness.
+(The macula is the central part of the retina, so pigmentary maculopathy is a retinal disease.)
+Macular injury can cause permanent vision loss and total blindness.
 In more mild cases, it can cause difficulty reading and other vision impairment.

 In 2018, the American Academy of Ophthalmology (AAO) published an article.
 It discussed six Emory Eye Center patients from 2015 to 2017.
 They had taken Elmiron for bladder problems and developed pigmentary maculopathy of unknown etiology.1

 The following year, AAO published an update.
-More Emory Eye Center patients on Elmiron developed the eye condition.2
+More Emory Eye Center patients on Elmiron developed the eye condition, presumably because of the drug’s toxicity.2

 - Dark spots (hyper-pigmented spots) on the retina